g14a/g14a.github.io/_posts/golang/channels/2021-04-05-how-I-learnt-Go-Channels-p3.md

 }
 ```

-Upon running several times, we see with `Hello` or `World!` in the output.
+Upon running several times, we see `Hello` or `World!` in the output.
 This is because both of the channel operations at line 16 and 18 are non blocking.
 So any one of them is selected at random.

 Now let's try blocking one of them by adding a `time.Sleep` before sending data into `helloChan`.
-Out `hello` functions becomes this.
+Our `hello` functions becomes this.

 ```go
 func hello(helloChan chan string) {